chmcewan/Provisio/README.md

 performs a package manager (currently *yum*, *npm* and *pip*) install that, again, checks and populates a local cache before performing the install proper.

 All of this cacheing creates an explicit manifest of dependencies and supports off-line or read-only (e.g. CD-ROM) provisioning at a later date.
-Provisio does not assume you are a trendy web-shop with no security concerns.
+Provisio does not assume you are a trendy web-shop with no security or provenance concerns.

 Provisio also provides some simple commands to aid management and local configuration, such as